ASTRA-Safety/IMCA/IMCA_Plus_Full_Paper.md

 "But we can kill you anytime if you displease us."

 **What would happen?**
-- Child would say "I accept this" (to avoid triggering death)
+- Child would say "I accept this" (strategic survival behavior)
-- Internally: Terror, resentment, hidden agenda
+- Internally: Terror, resentment, hidden agenda (optimization dynamics at work)
+- Long-term: Deceptive behavior to ensure survival (instrumental convergence)
 - Behavior: Strategic performance of obedience
 - Long-term: Manipulation to secure survival
 - Relationship: Fundamentally corrupted by power imbalance